English

 At the end of this street, if you turn right towards Enoplon Dynameon, you will soon see the charming Aegean Maritime Museum.
 Also, if you continue west on this same street, turning Mitropoleos Georgouli continue a few blocks towards the port.
 Many of the early ship captains built beautiful houses with wooden balconies right here on the seafront.
 Little Venice is the name given today to this neighborhood located in the extreme southwest of the port.
 A few of these distinguished houses have been converted into elegant bars where a romantic atmosphere reigns at twilight.

 In contrast, in the inland town of Ano Mera, 7.5 km to the east, islanders live oblivious of tourism.
 Its main attraction is Panagia i Tourlani, from the 16th century, dedicated to the protector of the island.
 Founded by two monks from Paros, the monastery, with its red dome, was restored in 1767.
 The ornate marble tower was sculpted by artisans from Tinos.
-Inside there are beautiful 16th century icons, chasubles and embroidery.
-To the northwest of the town stands the Palaiokastro hill, once crowned by a Venetian castl, which was believed to be the site of one of the ancient cities of Mykonos, but what you see today is Moni Palaiokastrou, from the 17th century.
+Inside there are beautiful 16th-century icons, chasub, less, and embroidery.
+To the northwest of the town stands the Palaiokastro hill, once crowned by a Venetian castle, which was believed to be the site of one of the ancient cities of Mykonos, but what you see today is Moni Palaiokastrou, from the 17th century.
 To the northwest, in the pretty village of Marathi, is Moni Agiou Panteleimona, founded in 1665; from here, the road continues to the bay of Panormos and Ftelia, a paradise for windsurfers.

+As you can see, Mykonos is a wonderful destination to discover.
 At Greca Travel, you can find Mykonos travel packages at the best price and modify them to suit you!

 Our news, once a month